Benler123/DL_ASLR/README.md

      ```
 2. **Create and activate environment:**
     - (Skip if you have created the environment before).
 Run `conda env create -f environment.yml`.
 This will create an environment called `DL_ASLR_ENV`.
+    - Deactivate any current environments by running `conda deactivate`
     - Activate this environment by running `conda activate DL_ASLR_ENV`

 3. **Preprocess Data**